College of Humanities & Behavioral Sciences

 The School Psychology Faculty at Radford University and well-trained and have real-life experience working as school psychologists with children and families.
 They are engaged in research and service and are actively involved in state and national school psychology organizations.

 Dr. Jennifer L. Mabry was trained at the University of Virginia.
-She has worded as a school psychologist in North Carolina and Virginia.
-She teaches neuropsychological assessment and intervention and supervises practicum students.
-Dr. Mabry has student working with her in her research neuropsychological functioning and neurorehabilitation in which students are administering neuropsychological instruments to adults with acquired brain injury and children living in rural areas that may be exposed to environmental toxins.
+She has worked as a school psychologist in North Carolina and Virginia.
+She teaches neuropsychological assessment, child psychopathology, and assessment of Autism Spectrum Disorders.
+Dr. Mabry has students working with her on research related to neuropsychological functioning and neurorehabilitation.
+In doing this, students are administering neuropsychological instruments to adults with acquired brain injury and children living in rural areas that may be exposed to environmental toxins.
 She is currently the director of the Center for Assessment and Psychological Services (CAPS).